 Self-Hypnosis Workshop Venue

-The Clayton Crown Hotel, Cricklewood, London NW2 3ED (read more about the venue here)
+The Clayton Crown Hotel, Cricklewood, London NW2 3ED (Where’s that?!)

 This course is open to everyone.
 No previous experience or training is required!